theatul/theatul.github.io/_posts/2025-03-8-tiny-HomeLab-pihole.md

         - "8080:80/tcp"
         environment:
         TZ: 'Asia/Calcutta'
-        WEBPASSWORD: 'password' # This is the pasword for the web UI.
+        WEBPASSWORD: 'password' # This is the password for the web UI.
         # Volumes store your data between container upgrades
         volumes:
         - './etc-pihole:/etc/pihole'